AudioCommons/audiocommons.github.io/about/index.md

 current: about
 id: about
 title: "About"
-description: "All about the audio commons initiative"
+description: "All about the Audio Commons initiative"
 navigation: true
 class: page-template
 subclass: 'post page'